IRBuilder

 Swift

-• Repositions the IR Builder at the end of the given basic block.
+Repositions the IR Builder at the point specified by the given instruction in the given basic block.

 Swift